 Bottom line - when is it worth betting on a crawler excavator?

-If you are working on projects with a large drilling scope, in difficult ground conditions, where machine stability is key, a crawler excavator with a hydraulic earth auger is an unbeatable solution.
+If you are working on projects with a large drilling scope, in difficult ground conditions where machine stability is key, a crawler excavator with a hydraulic drill rig is an unbeatable solution.
 By choosing this combination:

 - you reduce the time it takes to complete tasks,